Scope and Standard of Review

 Grants of Decertification: Decisions of whether to grant decertification will not be overturned absent a gross abuse of discretion.

-If you believe you have an appeallable issue, please contact the law offices of Rudinski Orso and Lynch for a detailed explaination of the Scope and Standard of Review associated with you particular issue.
+If you believe you have an appeallable issue, please contact the law offices of Rudinski Orso and Associates for a detailed explanation of the Scope and Standard of Review associated with you particular issue.